 Hall told SolarQuotes that his company had found “the issue only applies to single phase 8/10/12kW energy controllers (inverters) which have a different style AC plug which requires the use of ferrules and crimping.
 To assist installers on future installs we have updated the AC plug on single phase 8/10/12kW inverters so that they are inline with our three phase inverters.
 This type of AC plug does not require the use of ferrules or crimping which removes the chance of installation error.”

-While the 3 phase models look similar, they use a better plug design which so far has proven durable.
+While the 3 phase models look similar, they use a better termination design.
+Lugs are crimped onto the wires, which are then bolted down by studs and nuts, a method that has so far has proven durable.

-The revised single phase plug will use the same lug terminations as the 3 phase units.
+The revised single phase connection will use the same lug and stud arrangement as the 3 phase units.
 Why didn’t they just do this from the outset?
 Well, Sigenergy are promoted as fast-to-install and while lugs are durable, they’re not as quick.

-The difference between a properly prepared bootlace termination or a lug terminal isn’t much in the scheme of things, and that’s the frustrating part.
+The difference between a properly prepared bootlace termination or a lug terminal isn’t much in the scheme of things, they’re both crimped but with different tools, and that’s the frustrating part.

 Limits Imposed On Inverters Without Telling Customers